GeorgeYT9769/cardabase-app/README.md

 By downloading the app you agree:

 - To accept the MIT license;
-- That the owner, creators and contributors are not responsible for any hardware, software, emotional or other damages made by bugs in the app.
+- That the owner, creators, and contributors are not responsible for any hardware, software, emotional, or other damages made by bugs in the app.
 Download and use on your own risk;
-- To allow Cardabase use local storage (and camera - optional);
+- To allow Cardabase to use local storage (and camera - optional).

 ## 👨 Authors/Contributors